 On December 2, 1823, President Monroe addressed Congress with what would later be called the Monroe Doctrine.
 In his speech, Monroe declared to the other major world powers that America would no longer be accessible to European colonization.
 If any European country attempted to impress political influence on America, it would be seen as “dangerous to our peace and safety.”
 Monroe also stressed that America would stay out of European wars and internal affairs, and expect the same from them.

-After more than 40 years serving the public, James Monroe and his wife retired to their estate in Loudoun County, Virginia.
+At the end of his second term, and after more than 40 years serving the public, Monroe and his wife retired to their estate in Virginia.
 Deeply in debt from his years in public service, Monroe requested that the government ease his financial burden by repaying him for past services.
 They eventually obliged, paying him a portion of what he requested.
 Following his wife’s death in 1830, Monroe moved to New York City to live with his daughter Maria.
 On July 4, 1831, James Monroe became the third U.S. President to die on Independence Day.

 Known affectionately as the “Prexies,” the 1938 Presidential series is a favorite among stamp collectors.

 The series was issued in response to public clamoring for a new Regular Issue series.
 The series that was current at the time had been in use for more than a decade.
 President Franklin D. Roosevelt agreed, and a contest was staged.
 The public was asked to submit original designs for a new series picturing all deceased U.S. Presidents.
 Over 1,100 sketches were submitted, many from veteran stamp collectors.
 Elaine Rawlinson, who had little knowledge of stamps, won the contest and collected the $500 prize.
 Rawlinson was the first stamp designer since the Bureau of Engraving and Printing began producing U.S. stamps who was not a government employee.